 If there is one thing that Germany is the most world famous for it is Beer.
 The German beer purity law (Reinheitsgebot) is well known and one of the oldest food laws in the world, declaring that Beer must be made of barley, hops, water and yeast, and nothing else.
 Each town has usually several breweries that serve only the to the local town.

 Beer is a big deal here, true.
-Despite this, Germany has some excellent wine growing regions.
+Despite this, Germany has some excellent wine growing regions like the Moselle and Rhine Valley.
 Breakfast is almost always with coffee and dinner usually ends with it too.
 Add the concept of Apfelschorle and Germans are far more then just beer drinkers.

 Some stereotypes exist because they are true.
 Germany is definitely the land of the sausage, Wurst in German.
 Most of the street food that is German and much of the pub food is centered around sausage.
 Each town has it’s own type and they are all different.
 From little ones you eat 4 at a time to hotdog-like things to sausages big enough to slice onto bread for sandwiches.
 Meat in various forms is part of the food culture, but so are fresh salads.
 Fresh local ingredients can be found in the markets that spring up in every town.